p0xz/CookieJar/readme.md

 ### Clear cookies

-Simply erases your cookies from array leaving it empty
+Simply erases your cookies from array leaving it empty.

 ```js
 clearCookies();